okfn/okfn.github.com/blog/_posts/2016-07-25-publish-data-packages-to-datahub-ckan.md

 are just interested in trying out this demo, you should be able to visit the [datasets organization][datasets] on GitHub and download any of the repos as a zip file.
-1. **Zip your existing Data Package**: If you created your Data Package in the previous step, create a new zip file with the `datapackage.json` at the root.
+1. **Zip your Data Package**: If you created your Data Package in the previous step,e create a new zip file from the Data Package folder with the `datapackage.json` at the root.
 If you are on a Unix-type machine, you can usually run `zip -r my-datapackage-to-import.zip <data package directory>`.  **Note**: make sure your packaged data, unzipped, is **less than the 100MB**, as this is current size limit on DataHub.
-1. **Visit the Data Package Import Page**: While signed in, click on "Import Data Package" on [the dataset page][dsp], choose the organization you created in Step 1, and upload the zipped Data Package you created in the previous step.
+1. **Import your Data Package**: While signed in, click on "Import Data Package" on [the dataset page][dsp], choose the organization you created in Step 1, and upload the zipped Data Package you created in the previous step.

-Once your Data Package has been successfully imported, you should be to use the dataset as you would any dataset on the DataHub including adding or editing any of your dataset's metadata.
+Once your Data Package has been successfully imported, you should be to use the dataset as you would any dataset on the DataHub.
+This includes adding or editing any of your dataset's metadata, or, accessing the dataset using the [CKAN API][api].

 ### Screencast